Workshop Topics

 Whether you've never flown a drone before in your life or you're trying to shave a couple milliseconds off your top leaderboard time we can get you the practice you need to improve.
 Weekly practice is held in the Digital Scholarship Lab on the Goldfarb Mezzanine (down the hall from the roman forum display).
 Nothing required, we will have all of the equipment you need to learn to fly on hand.

 This is a multi-session training.
-Starting with theory, soldering and desoldering training.
+We start with theory and soldering and desoldering training.
 The next sessions are focused on working with the soldering kits, which you will complete at your own pace.
 Don't worry about which day is which session, we will get you going from wherever you left off!
 This training is designed for any skill level so come join even if you've never heard of soldering before.

 This is the suggested training for AutomationLab access.